iamlaksh1/site/content/posts/OvertureMaps.md

   `Our approach focuses on joining two geospatial polygons, we simply need to determine whether a building is contained within a parcel shape.
 However, there is a small catch to consider: buildings located on the boundaries of parcel should not be assigned to multiple parcels.
 To handle this, I used a straightforward method: finding the building's center point with the ST_Centroid function and then checking if this point falls within a parcel shape using the ST_Contains function.`

-    ``` shell sql
+    ``` shell SQL

             COPY(
             SELECT
                 buildings.id as gers,
                 parcel.ownername AS owner,
                 parcel.quickrefid AS properyid,
                 parcel.oaddr1 AS address,
                 parcel.totalvalue AS totalvalue,
                 parcel.landvalue AS landvalue,
                 parcel.yearbuilt AS yearbuilt,
                 parcel.landsizeac AS landsizeinacre,
                 parcel.totsqftlvg AS totalsqftliving,
                 parcel.ownerstate AS ownerstate,
                 parcel.impvalue AS improventvalue,
                 parcel.legal AS legaldescription,
                 parcel.taxunits AS tax,
                 parcel.nbhdcode AS neighbrhoodcode,
                 ST_GeomFromWKB(buildings.geometry) as building_geom
             FROM '/path/to/buildings.parquet' as buildings
             JOIN ST_Read('/path/to/PARCELS.shp') as parcel
                 ON ST_Within(ST_Centroid(ST_GeomFromWKB(buildings.geometry)), parcel.geom)
             ) TO '/path/to/output.csv';

     ```